FAUSheppy/python-flask-picture-factory/README.md

 # Uploading
 This tool is not intended for uploading or large amounts of files, use SFTP/FTPS or whatever your server provides for.
 For pure convenience usage there is a */upload*/-location.
 It must be enabled by creating a file called *upload.enable* in the project root before the server is started.

+For automatic redirection after upload you must have a reverse proxy setting a header *X-REAL-HOSTNAME* with the internet facing hostname of the server.

 # With nginx as reverse-proxy

     server {